More Lessons for Grade 1

-Videos, solutions, and songs to help Grade 1 kids learn the Addition Properties.
+Videos, solutions, examples, and songs to help Grade 1 kids learn the Addition Properties: Commutative and Associative Properties of Addition.

 Apply properties of operations as strategies to add and subtract.